 Governance and Standards Advisory Group

-GSAG was established by the FORS Community Partnership (FCP) to:
+GSAG was established to:

 - Be a credible and technically competent body able to input to the development of the FORS Standard

 - Recommend changes, improvements and additions to the scheme where appropriate